Skip to content

 Buttenhausen solar park

-In Münsingen, in the Buttenhausen district, we are planning to build an open-field photovoltaic system with a total output of approx. 17 MWp.
+In Münsingen, in the Buttenhausen district, we built an open-space photovoltaic system with a total output of approx. 17 MWp and put it into operation in October 2024.

 17 +